 Why is it important to have a Dance for Parkinson’s group at HRC?

-Many of our residents living with Parkinson’s disease are facing a similar challenge: the progressive loss of independence and self-expression.
+Many of our patients living with Parkinson’s disease are facing a similar challenge: the progressive loss of independence and self-expression.
 Dance for Parkinson’s at HRC offers many physical benefits throughout the session such as, support for movement initiation, increased range of movement, flexibility, and coordination.

 The group also provides emotional support, cognitive engagement, and an opportunity for meaningful social interaction.
-Helping residents feel more deeply connected to others is one of the greatest benefits of a dance/movement therapy group.
+Helping patients feel more deeply connected to others is one of the greatest benefits of a dance/movement therapy group.
 People who are unable to create or maintain relationships independently are at risk of isolation and depression, and the dance/movement therapy group provides the support needed for interpersonal connection with others.
-The "Dance for Parkinson’s at HRC" group allows for residents to discover and use their strengths!
+The "Dance for Parkinson’s at HRC" group allows for patients to discover and use their strengths!

 What do seniors tell you they like about the dance/movement therapy groups?